cedricziel/t3ugnde/README.md

-tugnde
+t3ugnde
 ======

-Simple FluidTYPO3 ProviderExtension for the TUGN.de website.
+Simple FluidTYPO3 ProviderExtension for the T3UGN.de website.
 For show purposes :)